KC-SAS/grafana-kairosdb-datasource-plugin/README.md

         },

 Download commit tagged v1.8.1 to be compatible with Grafana-1.8.1.
-Download latest source to be compatible with Grafana 1.9.0 RC1 (it seems there is a small bug with text editing in query fields in that version)
+Download latest source to be compatible with Grafana 1.9.0